-If you are a surviving dependent of an active or retired public employee, and you were insured as a dependent under the policyholder's coverage by PEIA at the time of the policyholder's death, you may elect to continue health coverage as a policyholder in your own right under your health plan.
-To do so, you will need to complete a Surviving Dependent enrollment form available from PEIA.
+If you are a surviving dependent of an active or retired public employee in the Medicare Advantage plan, and you were insured as a dependent under the policyholder's coverage by PEIA at the time of the policyholder's death, you will be automatically enrolled for continued coverage in the same plan effective on the first of the month following the death of the policyholder.
+For details, see How to Enroll below.
+Automatic re-enrollment is offered only to surviving dependents in the Medicare Advantage plan.
+All other surviving dependents are required to complete enrollment forms for continued coverage.

-If you are a surviving spouse and you choose not to enroll immediately for coverage, you may elect PEIA health coverage during a future Open Enrollment Period, if you have not remarried.
+If you are a surviving spouse and you choose not to continue coverage immediately, you may elect PEIA health coverage during a future Open Enrollment Period by contacting PEIA for the appropriate forms, if you have not remarried.
 The surviving spouse's eligibility for PEIA coverage terminates upon remarriage.
 If a divorce occurs after the remarriage, re-enrollment as a surviving dependent is not allowed.